Raif-fl/CAT-PETR/README.md

 23. Download the plot data using the button at the bottom of the sidebar.

-Please consult the User Manual for further details.
+Please consult the User Manual for further details (<https://github.com/Raif-fl/CAT-PETR/User_Manual.pdf>).

 | Keegan R. Flanagan, University of British Columbia
 | Khanh Dao Duc, University of British Columbia